Vigilantes in movies: modern quests for vengeance

 John Wick Franchise (2014–2023)

-In the first movie, John Wick, (Keanu Reeves), a former assassin, seeks vengeance for the theft of his treasured '69 Mustang and the murder of his dog—the last gift from his deceased wife.
-As the tale unravels, the boundaries of retribution blur and Wick's path descends into a relentless pursuit of justice.
+The first John Wick movie features Keanu Reeves as a former assassin who seeks revenge after thieves stole his beloved '69 Mustang and killed his dog, a gift from his late wife.
 A symphony of bullets and bloodshed echoes as he unleashes the lethal prowess of his inner assassin upon those who dare to challenge him.

 Greg Coolidge, Kirk Ward, and Shawn Simmons developed another prequel titled “The Continental: From the World of John Wick (2023).”
 This miniseries delves into the backstory of Winston Scott (played by Colin Woodell) and his journey to becoming the proprietor of “The Continental” in New York.